progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- You can run something like `git log 1a410e` to look through your whole history, but you still have to remember that `1a410e` is the last commit in order to walk that history to find all those objects.
 You need a file in which you can store the SHA-1 value under a simple name so you can use that pointer rather than the raw SHA-1 value. -->

-W Gitcie nazywane są one "referencjami" lub krórej "refs"; możesz znaleźć pliki zawierające wartość SHA-1 w katalogu `.git/refs`.
-W obecnym projekcie ten katalog nie zawiera żadnych plikow, a jego struktura wygląda tak:
+W Gitcie nazywane są one "referencjami" lub krócej "refs"; możesz znaleźć pliki zawierające wartość SHA-1 w katalogu `.git/refs`.
+W obecnym projekcie ten katalog nie zawiera żadnych plików, a jego struktura wygląda tak:

 <!-- In Git, these are called "references" or "refs"; you can find the files that contain the SHA-1 values in the `.git/refs` directory.
 In the current project, this directory contains no files, but it does contain a simple structure: -->